apache/druid/docs/content/ingestion/data-formats.md

 ### Multi-value dimensions

 Dimensions can have multiple values for TSV and CSV data.
-To specify the delimiter for a multi-value dimension, set the `listDelimiter` in the `parseSpec`.
+To specify the delimiter for a multi-value dimension, set the `listDelimiter` or `multiValueDelimiter` in the `parseSpec`.

 JSON data can contain multi-value dimensions as well.
 The multiple values for a dimension must be formatted as a JSON array in the ingested data.
 No additional `parseSpec` configuration is needed.